-Bridges and highways in Virginia can be named by the Commonwealth Transportation Board (CTB) or by action of the General Assembly.
-Often, naming by the CTB occurs at the request of a local jurisdiction, which must agree to bear the costs of providing, erecting, and maintaining appropriate signs.
+Bridges, highways, and interchanges in Virginia can be named by the Commonwealth Transportation Board (CTB) or by action of the General Assembly.
+The naming of a facility by the CTB occurs at the request of a local jurisdiction, which must agree to bear the costs of providing, erecting, and maintaining appropriate signs.

 Under Section 33.2-213 of the Code of Virginia, the CTB can name a bridge, highway or interchange to honor a deceased person.
-The General Assembly may name a bridge or highway for any purpose or person through a bill that is enacted into law.
-The CTB may not rename a bridge or highway that has previously been named by the General Assembly.
+The General Assembly may name a bridge or highway or interchange for any purpose or person (deceased or alive) through a bill that is enacted into law.
+The CTB may not name a bridge, highway, or interchange that has previously been named by the General Assembly.

 The procedure for local governments to request the CTB name a bridge or highway:

-- The residency maintenance manager forwards the request, with resolution, to VDOT's district office for review.
+- The Residency Administrator forwards the request, with resolution, to VDOT's District Office for review.

-- The district office forwards the request, with resolution, to the Maintenance Division administrator for review and action.
+- The Residency or District forwards the request, with resolution, to the Maintenance Division’s Roadway Inventory Management Unit for review and action.

 - VDOT's Maintenance Division prepares the necessary CTB resolution, ensures the action item is on the CTB agenda, and presents the request to the CTB.

-- After the CTB approves, the Maintenance Division notifies the district office and residency maintenance manager responsible for installing the signs.
+- If the CTB approves, the Maintenance Division notifies the District Office and Residency Administrator responsible for installing the signs.

-- The district office notifies the Maintenance Division when the signs are installed.
+- The Residency notifies Maintenance Division when the signs are installed.